Targeting Key Antibacterial R&D Challenges

 A genetic strategy was implemented to identify agents when combined with known clinically relevant antibiotics, ß-lactams, can restore their susceptibility against drug resistant bacterial pathogens, such as Methicillin-Resistant Staphylococcus aureus (MRSA).
 The resulting genetic potentiation network includes peptidoglycan biosynthesis and crosslinking, cell wall remodeling, cell division, signal transduction and signaling pathways.
 Pharmacological validation of this approach is achieved by demonstrating the potent synergy with a broad set of ß-lactam antibiotics against MRSA.

-10:35 Coffee Break in the Exhibit Hall with Poster Viewing
+10:20 Coffee Break with Exhibit and Poster Viewing

 Niren Murthy, Ph.D., Professor, Bioengineering, U.C.
 Berkeley